AKAP4: Function

 The A-kinase anchor proteins (AKAPs) are a group of structurally diverse proteins, which have the common function of binding to the regulatory subunit of protein kinase A (PKA) and confining the holoenzyme to discrete locations within the cell.
 This gene encodes a member of the AKAP family.
 The encoded protein is localized to the sperm flagellum and may be involved in the regulation of sperm motility.
 Alternative splicing of this gene results in two transcript variants encoding different isoforms.

 AKAP 4 protein belongs to the family of scaffold proteins and is involved in controlled mechanism of flagellar function.
-In mice, AKAP4 is required for sperm development and male mice that lack AKAP4 are infertiel The fibrous sheath was not formed, flagellum become short and often some proteins associated with the fibrous sheath in this case they were very few or absent.
+In mice, AKAP4 is required for sperm development and male mice that lack AKAP4 are infertile.
+The fibrous sheath was not formed, flagellum become short and often some proteins associated with the fibrous sheath in this case they were very few or absent.
 Surprisingly, another component of flagellum was developed as normal.
 In the conclusion, they state that AKAP4 plays a pivotal role in the fibrous sheath and effect on the motility of sperm, in the absence of AKAP4 these activities affected due to a failure of signal transduction and glycolytic enzymes because they were not able to attach with the fibrous sheath.